 Requirements:

-• You must be from Europe, North America, the Community of Portuguese Speaking Countries (CPLP), or the Economic Community of West African States (CEDEAO)
+- You must be a citizen of Europe, North America, the Community of Portuguese Speaking Countries (CPLP), or the Economic Community of West African States (CEDEAO)

 18. Curaçao

-Curaçao is a small island in the Caribbean just outside of the hurricane zone.
-The country recently launched the @HOME in Curaçao program, its visa grants a 6 month stay with the possibility of extending for six more months.
-There is no minimum income requirement, and living in Curaçao is among the lowest in the Caribbean.
+Curaçao is a small island in the Caribbean, and its year-round warm climate, sunny weather, clear blue waters, and colorful colonial architecture make it a popular destination.
+The country’s @HOME in Curaçao program grants visas to remote workers for stays of six months, with the possibility of extending for an additional six months.
+There is no minimum income requirement, and living costs in Curaçao are among the lowest in the Caribbean.
+You also won’t have to pay Curaçao income tax.

 Requirements: